 If you are planning your Grand Rapids trip, you might consider heading over in the months of September or October.
-Lucky for us that was exactly when our trip took place and ArtPrize was in full swing.
-ArtPrize is an art contest that transforms the city into an open-air art gallery for 19 days every year two years but the same folks who put on the contest have blessed Grand Rapids with art you can experience year-round.
+Lucky for us that was exactly when our trip took place and Project 1 by ArtPrize was in full swing.
+ArtPrize is a biannual art contest that transforms the city into an open-air art gallery for 19 days every year two years but the same folks who put on the contest have blessed Grand Rapids with art you can experience year-round.

 Frederik Meijer Gardens and Sculpture Park

 Another must-visit art activity in Grand Rapids is the Frederik Meijer Gardens and Sculpture Park.
 This park is well known for featuring some of the best and most unique cultural pieces throughout the entire Midwest.
 With over 150 acres you will find such beautiful natural art as a rock garden, indigenous plants, and a waterfall, plus over 300 sculptures from local and world-famous artists alike.
 Regretfully the day we planned to go it poured so the pictures didn’t turn out.

 Pencil drawings, paintings, print work, sculptures and more fill the approximately 20 thousand square feet of The Grand Rapids Art Museum that is dedicated to exhibits.
 With all of this space and countless types of art, there is something for everyone.
 They even have pieces that date all the way back to the Renaissance period!